StainlessStasis/CobblemonSpawnAlerts/README.md

 ## No more staring at the minimap!
 Have you ever been hunting for an ultra-rare, and as you're flying around your eyes are too focused on reading each Pokemon's name that you miss something?
 Well with this mod, you can simply receive a message in chat when the Pokemon spawns instead!
 The config is a JSON file that is very easy to edit and add any Pokemon you want.

+## Complete the Pokedex!
+By simply editing the config, you can be alerted whenever an unregistered or uncaught Pokemon spawns near you!

 ## Customizability!
 Each Pokemon can be individually customized exactly to your needs.
 If you want to shiny hunt for a Ralts while making sure you don't miss out on any beautiful Bidoofs (i love bidoof), you can do that.
 Messages use MiniMessage formatting to easily color or format messages however you like (see the [MiniMessage docs](https://docs.advntr.dev/minimessage/format.html)). <br>The default message looks like this:<br>
 ![more bidoof](https://cdn.modrinth.com/data/cached_images/c155665d7d3160c832bd1efeb08d4da50b54be92.png)<br>